gregpalmr/alluxio-ray-fsspec-example/README.md

      cd alluxio-ray-fsspec-example

 ### Step 3.
-Download the Alluxio Enterprise 3.x installation tar file
+Download the Alluxio AI Enterprise Edition installation tar file

 #### a.
 Request a trial version

-Contact your Alluxio account representative at sales@alluxio.com and request a trial version of Alluxio Enterprise 3.x.
+Contact your Alluxio account representative at sales@alluxio.com and request a trial version of Alluxio AI Enterprise Edition.
 Follow their instructions for downloading the installation tar file.

 #### b.
 Copy the tar file

-Put the Alluxio Enterprise 3.x installation tar file into the "local-files" directory, using the command:
+Put the Alluxio installation tar file into the "local-files" directory, using the command:

      cp ~/Downloads/alluxio-enterprise-3.2.0-beta-bin-17a5dff6e9.tar.gz ./local-files/

 ### Step 4.
 Create the Alluxio configuration files

-Alluxio Enterprise 3.x is designed cache data from under storage envrionments and make it available to Python based workloads via the fsspec access method.
+Alluxio is designed to cache data from under storage envrionments and make it available to Python based workloads via the fsspec access method.
 In this step you create the Alluxio configuration files.

 #### a.
-Create the Alluxio Enterprise 3.x properties file
+Create the Alluxio AI Enterprise Edition properties file

 Alluxio uses a file to configure the deployment.
 Since this deployment is going to use a local MinIO instance as the persistent under store, and will use a local RAM disk as the cache medium, we will setup the Alluxio properties file using this command: